 Equifax Inc. is a global data, analytics and technology company.
 We provide information solutions for businesses, governments and consumers, and we provide human resources business process automation and outsourcing services for employers.
 We have a large and diversified group of clients, including financial institutions, corporations, government agencies and individuals.
 Our services are based on comprehensive databases of consumer and business information derived from numerous sources including credit, financial assets, telecommunications and utility payments, employment, income, educational history, criminal history, healthcare professional licensure and sanctions, demographic and marketing data.
 We use advanced statistical techniques, machine learning and proprietary software tools to analyze available data to create customized insights, decision-making and process automation solutions and processing services for our clients.
-We are a leading provider of information and solutions used in payroll-related and human resource management business process services in the United States of America ("U.S.").
+We are a leading provider of e-commerce fraud and charge back protection services in North America as well as information and solutions used in payroll-related and human resource management business process services in the United States of America ("U.S.").
 For consumers, we provide products and services to help people understand, manage and protect their personal information and make more informed financial decisions.
 Additionally, we also provide information, technology and services to support debt collections and recovery management.

-We currently operate in four global regions: North America (U.S. and Canada), Asia Pacific (Australia, New Zealand and India), Europe (the United Kingdom ("U.K."), Spain and Portugal) and Latin America (Argentina, Chile, Costa Rica, Ecuador, El Salvador, Honduras, Mexico, Paraguay, Peru and Uruguay).
+We currently operate in four global regions: North America (U.S. and Canada), Asia Pacific (Australia, New Zealand and India), Europe (the United Kingdom ("U.K."), Spain and Portugal) and Latin America (Argentina, Chile, Costa Rica, Dominican Republic, Ecuador, El Salvador, Honduras, Mexico, Paraguay, Peru and Uruguay).
 We maintain support operations in the Republic of Ireland, Chile, Costa Rica and India.
-We also offer Equifax-branded credit services in Russia through a joint venture, have investments in consumer and/or commercial credit information companies through joint ventures in Cambodia, Malaysia and Singapore and have an investment in a consumer and commercial credit information company in Brazil.
+We also have investments in consumer and/or commercial credit information companies through joint ventures in Cambodia, Malaysia and Singapore and have an investment in a consumer and commercial credit information company in Brazil.
+We previously had a joint venture in Russia that offered consumer credit services; however, during the third quarter of 2022, we completed the sale of this equity method investment.